canonical/certification-docs/Self-Test_Guide.rst

      was inserted in the SUT.
 If your terminal supports the feature, you can scroll up to see details of any warnings or failures.

-   - If the script identifies any other problems, be sure to correct them.
+   - If the script identifies any problems, be sure to correct them.
      Some common sources of problems include the following:

      - If the precheck script fails the ``NICs_enabled`` test, you must correct the problem before testing.
-You must ensure that all network ports are cabled to a working LAN and configured in ``/etc/network/interfaces`` using the appropriate configuration (static or DHCP) for your test environment.
-If you edit this file, either reboot or bring up the interfaces you add with ``ifup`` before running tests.
+You must ensure that all network ports are cabled to a working LAN and configured as described earlier, in `Performing Final Pre-Testing SUT Configuration`_.

      - If your ``IPERF`` test failed, you may need to launch the ``iperf3`` server on the Target system, as described earlier.
 Your